GirlInPurple/uv-transit/technical.md

   - Used by Trains, Iceways, their stations etc.
 - Nether
   - Used by nether portals and Iceways
+- The End
+  - Not used often, but means the node is in The End

-Pictured here is a visual example of New Spawn's tri-layer node graph.
+Pictured here is a visual example of New Spawn's tri-layer node graph.\
 Red is Nether, Purple is Underground (specifically the Spawn Purple Iceway Line), and Green/Blue is Overworld.\
 Note that this is simultaneously truncated for simplicity, significantly out of date, and completely unlabeled.

 ![An MS Paint drawing of New Spawn's nodes](./assets/New_Spawn.png)